Shape Up in St. Lucia

 Most Canadians visit in March and April when rates are lower, or look for last-minute deals throughout the year.

 For more information, visit thebodyholiday.com.
 Air Canada and WestJet offer non-stop service between Toronto and St. Lucia.
-It’s a 1.5-hour drive to the resort from the airport however helicopter service is also available.
+It’s a 1.5-hour drive to the resort from the airport, or hop on a helicopter.
 The minimum age for guests for most of the year is 16, dropping to 12 during the summer and holidays.
 Prices include a daily spa treatment (except on arrival and departure days), a sunset cruise and much more!